Student Publications & Awards

 Ph.D.
 Candidate Tim Tennyson publishes paper with Professor Michelle Schwarze in the European Journal of Political Theory

-Tennyson co-authored "An honest man?: Rousseau’s critique of Locke’s character education" with Michelle Schwarze (UW-Madison) in the European Journal of Political Theory.
+Tennyson co-authored "An honest man?: Rousseau’s critique of Locke’s character education" with Michelle Schwarze in the European Journal of Political Theory.

 Recent Publications from our Graduate Students